 Welcome!
-My website has three main sections-one for my theater work, one for my pottery, and a third section for my jewelry work.
+My website has three main sections-one for my pottery, one for my jewelry work, and a third section for my theater work.
 Please wander around and explore the pages.
 Yes indeed, its all the same person!

 Over the years I’ve found that my creativity and passions are most fully and naturally expressed in these art forms and bring me a deep and profound satisfaction.
 The balance of performing and visual arts is very important to me.

 Big news!!!
 I've moved!
 I'm now the first Artist in Residence at a new program at the Toshiko Takaezu Studio in Flemington, New Jersey.
 Still trying to unpack boxes and organize my studio spaces, but it's glorious to have space both in the beautiful pottery studio and my very own room for jewelry and metal working.

 New work is happening and photos will be posted soon!

 My next show is coming up soon.
 I'll be at the American Craft Exposition in Evanston, IL again this year.
 The dates are August 22-24 at the Henry Crown Sports Pavilion on the campus of Northwestern University.
 Lincoln Street at the Lakefront, 2311 North Campus Drive.
 Show times are:

 Saturday, August 23 10am-6pm